Pet store: Germany

-The largest pet store in the world is located in Duisburg, Germany.
-Zoo Zajac is located in a 130,000 square-foot warehouse and houses more than 250,000 animals from 3,000 different species.
+The largest pet store in the world was located in Duisburg, Germany.
+Zoo Zajac was located in a 130,000 square-foot warehouse and houses more than 250,000 animals from 3,000 different species.
 The store has become a tourist attraction, with visitors interacting with it like a zoo.
+In 2025, the company filed for insolvency following the unexpected death of its founder, Norbert Zajac.

 United Kingdom

 In 1987, the British pet store trade had an estimated worth of £150 million.
 The largest pet store chain is Pets at Home.

 In the United Kingdom, pet stores are prohibited from selling puppies and kittens less than six months old.
 The ban was announced in 2018 following public pressure to improve animal breeding standards.

 United States

 Henry Wersell's Pet Store in Toledo, Ohio in the early 20th Century.

 In 2004, according to the American Pet Products Manufacturers Association, in the pet industry, live animal sales reached approximately $1.6 billion.
 In the United States, pet sales make up only 6% of the market, with most sales comprising accessories and merchandise.
 In a 2003 survey, 38% of U.S. pet shops claimed that they did not sell any live animals.

 In 20 states and Washington, D.C., a license is required before being able to manage a pet store.
 There are 16 states that have laws which mandate veterinary care for animals being sold at the store.
 In some states and cities – such as California and Atlanta – the sale of common pets such as dogs, cats, and rabbits, is prohibited except for those from animal shelters, in an attempt to curb poor standards of animal breeding.